If you are a smart business person you will have a service contract or client agreement in place with all of the clients you work with.

 Ask for more details of what the client seeks to change, remove or modify in the contract terms.
 By clarifying what they are asking for you can work out whether agreement will have a positive, negative or neutral effect on your business.

-Consider each request for an amendment as an opportunity for improvement.
+Consider each request for a contract amendment as an opportunity for improvement.
 If you can do it to help your client out without compromising quality and payment, then be flexible and accommodate the client.

 Become familiar with the laws behind your policies and terms so that you can explain the legal obligations to your client if they ask for clarification.